30203587/event-driven-programming-outcome/design/individual/document.md

 keyboards, with the logo being with a diamond to symbolize it.

 # User Stories

+## Types of Users

+- Student, the primary user of the program, someone who wants to stack their progress of their meta skills goals.
+- Reviewer, a reviewer of a single students meta skills.

+## Examples

 - As a reviewer, I want to be able to view progress on a students meta skills over time.
 - As a reviewer, I want to be able view details on a specific diary entry.